Skhmt/ezhs/README.md

 ## Use via commandline

-`npm link`
+`npm i -g ezhs`

+`ezhs`

 ```
     Options:
-        -d, --dir       Sets the directory to host static files, defaults to "./public"
+        -d, --dir       Sets the directory to host static files, defaults to the current directory
         -p, --port      Sets the port for the server to run on, defaults to 80
         -g, --gzip      Disables gzip
         -c, --cors      Set the CORS URL or let it default to "*"